 So you've been slipping more flat-belly superfoods into your diet.
 You've been diligently sticking to your fitness or yoga plan.
 But what if we told you there are simple, practically effortless tricks you can sneak into your daily life to lose weight and get that flatter tummy without even trying?

-into every meal
+Incorporate diuretics into every meal

-plenty of produce
+Big event?
+Eat plenty of produce the day before

 Find your magic potion

 It sounds silly, but once you find a food or drink that seems to instantly detox you, it can be so motivating to stay on track with your other slim-down efforts!
 "Feeling bloated and full?
-I hate that!” exclaims Kelly Choi, author of The 7-Day Flat-Belly Tea Cleanse.
+I hate that!" says Kelly Choi, author of The 7-Day Flat-Belly Tea Cleanse.
 "But tea can be to help you lose weight and make you feel less puffed up.
 I use this lemon tea smoothie to combat that huge blimp sensation."

 Eat on small plates

 Ever notice that when you're at a friend's place for a party or waiting in line at a buffet that you load more food on your plate than you would normally?
-It may just be because you grabbed a bigger plate—and thanks to Piggy Big Eyed Syndrome, you want to stack it on up with just about everything.
+It may just be because you grabbed a bigger plate, you want to stack it on up with just about everything.
 Using smaller plates is #5 on our list of 50 Best Weight Loss Tips, so perhaps it's time you invested in smaller servingware!

-And make them
+And make them red plates

 Sound quirky?
 Don't knock it until you try it out for yourself.
 "Red means 'Stop!' in our brains!
 Studies have shown those who use this color plate end up eating less compared to other plate colors," says Lewis.

-the salt shaker
+Swear off the salt shaker

 Ditch family-style serving bowls

-"Serve yourself from the counter instead of turning dinner into a buffet- or family-style where it's harder to monitor your total consumption,” advises Lewis.
+"Serve yourself from the counter instead of turning dinner into a buffet- or family-style where it's harder to monitor your total consumption," says Lewis.
 If it's out of sight, it's easier to keep that second helping of spaghetti and meatballs out of mind.

 Be a conscious eater